charlesrollin/tiny_search_engine/README.md

     * `!(foo || bar)` is not

 These extra rules rely on the assumption that the main use-case of the NOT operator is to filter an existing query, but not to get the complement of a query.

+#### Implementation remarks

+##### Manipulations on sets of tuples

+Because the `BooleanQueryParser` handles tuples of `(doc_id, score)`, we cannot use standard `set` operations in Python.

+Hence the homemade `diff`, `union` and `intersection` methods in `boolean_queries.py`.

+##### Boolean model == Vector model?

+The boolean model was the first one implemented.
+The vector model (and the weight calculations and statistics) was implemented later.
+Because it is closer to the "classic" use of a search engine part of the code that was originally shared by the two models was changed in favor of the Vector model.

+Hence, the current version of the engine computes weights **even** in boolean mode...
+Which means that:
+* **pro**: even in boolean mode, the sorted results are quite good!
+* **con**: the boolean mode has become a version of the vector mode with extra query features (exclusion of terms, etc.)

+So is it still considered as a Boolean Model? :thinking-face: